-- 4. The red light will flash slowly and then rapidly.
-Release both buttons when the red light flashes rapidly.
+- 4. The indicator light will flash slowly and then rapidly.
+Release both buttons when the indicator light flashes rapidly.
 (The rapid flashing light indicates acceptance of the hand-held transmitters' radio frequency signals.) - 5.
-Press and hold the just-trained HomeLink® button and observe the red light.
-If the light is a constant red, programming is complete and your device should activate when the HomeLink® button is pressed and released.
-Note: To program the remaining two HomeLink® buttons, begin with step 2 in the "Programming" section do not repeat step 1.
+Press and hold the just-trained HomeLink® button and observe the indicator light.
+If the light is constant, programming is complete and your device should activate when the HomeLink® button is pressed and released.
+Note: To program the remaining two HomeLink® buttons, begin with Step 2 in the "Programming" section do not repeat Step 1.

-Note: If the red light blinks rapidly for two seconds and then turns to a continuous red, proceed with steps 6 through 8 to complete programming of a rolling code equipped device.
+Note: If the indicator light blinks rapidly for two seconds and then turns to a continuous red, proceed with steps 6 through 8 to complete programming of a rolling code equipped device.